Backgrounder

 S.844, sponsored by Sen. Josh Hawley (R-MO)

-Within 10 days of receiving a request to collectively bargain with a newly-recognized union, the parties must being bargaining collectively.
-If the employer and union do not reach an agreement on a first contract within 90 days of the beginning of bargaining—regardless of whether they are negotiating in good faith, and for any reason at all—federal government bureaucrats will intervene to require mediation.
-This would be an expansion of federal government authority into the private sector and likely necessitate a large increase in employees at the government’s Federal Mediation and Conciliation Service (FMCS).
+Within 10 days of receiving a request to collectively bargain with a newly-recognized union, the parties must beging bargaining collectively.
+If the employer and union do not reach an agreement on a first contract within 90 days of the beginning of bargaining—regardless of whether they are negotiating in good faith, and for any reason at all—either party can notify the U.S. government’s Federal Mediation and Conciliation Service (FMCS) to intervene and require mediation.
+This would likely necessitate a large increase in employees at the FMCS.

 Additional Resources